panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 let counter = 1;
 ```

-The variable declared inside the global scope is named *global* variable.
-Global variables are accessible from any inner scope.
+A variable declared inside the global scope is named *global* variable.
+Global variables are accessible from any scope.

 In the previous code snippet, `counter` is a global variable.

 The global scope is a mechanism that lets the host of JavaScript (browser, Node) supply applications with host-specific functions as global variables.

-In a browser environment, examples of host global variables are `window`, `document`.
-In the Node environment, you can access `process` object as a global variable.
+`window` and `document`, for example, are global variables supplied by the browser.
+In a Node environment, you can access `process` object as a global variable.

 ## 7. Lexical scope

-Let's define 2 functions `innerFunc()` and `outerFunc()`.
-The function `innerFunc()` is nested inside `outerFunc()`:
+Let's define 2 functions, having the function `innerFunc()` is nested inside `outerFunc()`.

 ```javascript{7,14}
 function outerFunc() {